mlgvla/album-spot/notes.md

     - Album/Reviews@Index - view All Reviews for specific album

     - Add Favorite checkbox and edit review button to review show page

+    - UserAlbum.all.select {|ua| ua.review if !nil?} - one way to get all reviewed user_albums for Review Index - would prefer

+    - UserAlbum.joins(:review).uniq {|ua| ua.album_id} - better way to get an index of all unique reviewed user_albums